RiccardoGai/typescript-linting/README.md

 npm run tslint "src/**/*.ts"
 ```

-This command takes the directory of where all your .ts files reside.
-Usually src/ or app/ then **/*ts act as wild cards and find all the .ts files to lint.
+This command takes a directory where all your .ts files reside, usually src/ or app/. **/*.ts acts as a wild card to find all the .ts files under that directory.
 You can be more specific if you'd like, and specify a file to lint.

 ## Set up a Script in package.json